AztecProtocol/aztec-v1-specification/README.md

 ### User registration with the SDK
 The AZTEC SDK is a high level library with a UI component which abstracts away many of the complexities involved in using AZTEC - such as note and viewing key management.
 In order to first use the SDK, users need to register with it the Ethereum address that they will use to interact with AZTEC.

 Each user is generated a `linkedPublicKey` and `AZTECaddress` when they first sign up with the SDK.
-The `linkedPublicKey` is a 32 byte public key defined over the elliptic curve `curve25519`, which is later used to IES encrypt that user's viewing key in the note `metaData`.
+The `linkedPublicKey` is a 32 byte public key defined over the elliptic curve `curve25519`, which is later used to encrypt that user's viewing key in the note `metaData`.
 This `linkedPublicKey` has a corresponding privateKey, call it `PK`, which is stored in the SDK.

 When transactions are being sent via the GSN and having their gas paid for, the SDK first programmatically signs the transaction with the user's `PK` over Ethereum's `secp256k1`.
 This is done, rather than through MetaMask, to save on a MetaMask popup signing prompt.
 The address that is recovered from a transaction signed in this way, using `ecrecover` is called the `AZTECaddress`.